Bernese Mountain Dog Cuddly Face

 Bernese Mountain Dog and Fall Hydrangeas

 Remember, owning any breed of dog requires commitment, time, and effort.
-If you’re considering adding a Bernese Mountain Dog to your family, please make sure you can provide them with the love, care, and attention they need.
+If you’re considering adding a Bernese Mountain Dog to your family, please make sure you can provide them with the love, care, and attention they need as family pets.

 It’s a Bernese Mountain Dog Parade!